brainhack-school2020/Alex-A14_Brainhack2020/README.md

 ## Summary

-This repo contains the working project for Brainhack 2020
+This repo contains the working project for Brainhack 2020 I'm a Psychology student researching music cognition.
+I'm also interested in language science.

 ## Project definition

 ### Background

 This project will apply machine learning to predict, something.

+Currently considering working on a combined fMRI-EEG dataset that includes affective responses to music and measures of music preference.

+Depending on the structure of the data, it might be interesting to try and predict preferences to music genre based on brain activity.
+While the data includes both fMRI and EEG, I might stick to just the fMRI data to be realistic.

+I'm hoping to get some basic experience with processing/cleaning fMRI data but don't want to fight with it too much.
+I'd really like to experiment with different machine learning methods (algorithms, corss-validation methods, hyperparamters) and see how they compare.
+If the data is in the format I expect, it will be regression.
+(However, the rating scale of music preferences only goes to about 7 I beleive, so I suppose classification is also an option).

 ### Tools